 Children aren’t always able to say what is bothering them and cannot always answer medical questions precisely.
-The doctors at Medcare’s Paediatric Centres are experts at diagnosing, understanding, and treating the medical problems of children from birth through adolescence.
-Their years of experience will tell them if a specific condition requires surgery.
-Depending on the condition and the procedure prescribed, relevant diagnostic tests will be suggested.
+Our surgeons specialise in diagnosing, understanding, and treating the medical problems of children from birth through adolescence.

 A: The paediatrician will advise you on the best way to feed your baby just after surgery.
 Some babies are able to take breastmilk or a bottle.
 In some conditions, the doctors may need to use a tube through the nose to deliver nutrition, or directly to the stomach, or total parenteral nutrition (TPN) given in a vein.